appgate/conkolla/README.md

 ## Connect to a Controller
-At this stage you will need to have a user with admin permission and privileges to read or write AppGate objects.
+At this stage you will need to have a user with admin permission and privileges to read or write Appgate objects.
 For more information read:
 * [SDP Help > rest api](https://sdphelp.appgate.com/adminguide/rest-apis.html)

 Make sure you know where Conkolla is serving: